jzy3d/bigpicture/README.md

 Generate 5.000.000 points, setup a colormap, and build a VBO (GPU in-memory) scatter plots rendering smoothly in an AWT window.

-VBO allow to store the geometry once in GPU and then to trigger rendering on demand (viewpoint change, frame repaint, etc)
+Vertex Buffer Objects (VBOs) allow to store the geometry once in GPU and then trigger rendering on demand (viewpoint change, frame repaint, etc) without huge exchange of data between CPU and GPU (as occurs with standard drawable objects).

 ```java